Wooo-boy here goes S reviewing another web3/crypto service!

-Although it’s rare to come across a video like this.
-Should I believe that people who make films be paid for their works?
-Of course, we do. but a little structure goes a long way versus just mixing them in with the rest of the search and saying “Welcome to Odysee.
-You get no preview.
-Pay now!”
+Although it's rare to come across a video like this on the Odysee service.
+Do we believe that people who make films be paid for their works?
+Of course, we do. but a little structure goes a long way versus just mixing them in with the rest of the search and saying "Welcome to Odysee.
+Pay now!"

 The Ads on Odysee.

 Advertisement is a lot like getting paid to have their dog shit in your house.
-Ideally, it would be best if the dog took a shit in the bathroom because it would be easier to ignore/cleanup versus that dog shitting in your main living room resulting in a soiled rug or carpet.
+Ideally, it would be best if the dog took a shit in the bathroom because it would be easier to ignore/cleanup versus that dog shitting in your main living room.
 Odysee (for now) takes the stance of having the Dog shit in the side navigation bar of the website which is easier to tolerate versus YouTube and Twitch which bombard you with more advertisement than the actual content.

 When running something as expensive as a video sharing service.
 We understand that thirst for money.
 If the money does not come in then the bills don't get paid and you end up like previous providers in the past.
 At the same time.
 A service provider has to determine if the ads they are running are offending people so much that they end up leaving your service altogether.
 In other words, your house has way too much shit in it and no one wants to come over.

 Odysee does a rather good job of balancing that out.
 We guess as a side effect of our analogy on the world of advertisement.
-Donald Draper will not be friends with us and we won’t be getting sponsors anytime soon.
+Donald Draper will not be friends with us and we won't be getting sponsors from a marking firm anytime soon.

 Odysee visibility on the rest of the web.